Neart Na Gaoithe: Construction

 Work on the offshore elements of the wind farm began in August 2020.
 Two 37 km long high-voltage export cables will bring the electricity back to the landfall at Thorntonloch Beach, near Bilsdean on the coast of East Lothian.
 The shore-side ends of the cables were winched through 650m long horizontal drill ducts under the beach to join with the onshore cable.
 The offshore cables were then laid across the sea-bed by the installation vessel 'Cable Enterprise', before being buried under the seabed by remotely-operated submarine.
 The first of the cables was laid out to its offshore substation by 18 June 2021, with the second expected during July 2021.

 Work continued in September 2021 when two shunt reactors were delivered to the Lammermuir Hills site by Collett Transport.
 Originating overseas, the shunt reactors travelled over 5000 miles to the Port of Leith in Scotland before onward transport to the substation site.

 In January 2022 two 180-tonne super grid transformers were delivered to the onshore substation.
 The first substation installation completed on 8 June 2022.

+In January 2023, the operations and maintenance base in Eyemouth was opened.

+The first turbine installation was completed in July 2023, and in October 2024, the first turbines started to generate power.
+The final turbine was installed in April 2025.

+In July 2025, the scheme became fully operational, with Scottish First Minister John Swinney visited the operations base in Eyemouth to mark the occasion.
+Construction of the scheme was estimated to contribute around £200 million to the economy.